Independent – November 2, 2007: Hardrock mining reform passes

 Underground mining

-Jonathan Goldstein, director of the New Mexico Environment Department’s Water and Waste Management Division, said Thursday that there is an application pending from Rio Grande Resources — owned by General Atomics — for a conventional underground mine on Mount Taylor.
+Jonathan Goldstein, director of the New Mexico Environment Department’s Water and Waste Management Division, said Thursday that there is an application pending from Rio Grande Resources — owned by General Atomics — for a conventional underground mine on Mount Taylor.“They applied for a permit to de-water the existing underground mine.
+What they’re planning to do is de-water it and then resume operations.
+They told us that they would like to propose an alternate water treatment method,†he said.

 The application has been deemed administratively complete, but the Environment Department is seeking further information from the applicant on its alternative water treatment method.
 Once that is complete there will be a public process on the permit.